Adamant-im/AIPs/AIPS/aip-18.md

 Object fields:

 - `files`: An array containing information about the attached encrypted files
-- `file_id`: Represents the unique file identifier in the `storage`
+- `id`: Represents the unique file identifier in the `storage`
-- `file_type`: Denotes the type of the file after decryption.
+- `type`: Denotes the type of the file after decryption.
 Optional.
-- `file_size`: Indicates the size of the encrypted file in bytes
+- `size`: Indicates the size of the encrypted file in bytes
-- `preview_id`: Represents the unique file identifier of an image preview.
+- `preview`: Image preview.
 Optional.
-- `file_name`: Specifies the name of a file.
+- `name`: Specifies the name of a file.
 Optional.
 - `nonce`: Nonce used for encryption
-- `preview_nonce`: Nonce used for encryption of a file's preview.
-Optional.
 - `storage`: Specifies a decentralized storage information where a file is stored
 - `comment`: A comment/caption associated with a file.
 Optional.
-- `file_resolution`: File resolution as an array of float values, where the first value denotes the width and the second value denotes the height of a file.
+- `resolution`: File resolution as an array of float values, where the first value denotes the width and the second value denotes the height of a file.
 Useful for images and videos.
 Optional.

 ### Examples